ian-flores/tidymapgrid/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to obtain the grid for your map.

 ``` r
 library(sf)